gatsbyjs/gatsby/packages/gatsby-plugin-facebook-analytics/README.md

 # gatsby-plugin-facebook-analitycs

-Easily add Facebook Analitycs to your Gatsby site.
+Easily add Facebook Analytics to your Gatsby site.

 ## Install

-`npm install --save gatsby-plugin-facebook-analitycs`
+`npm install --save gatsby-plugin-facebook-analytics`

 ## How to use